dokadon/terraform-web-server/README.md

 ``terraform destroy``

+# Building the web server infrastructure with a Jenkins instance in it

-To build a Jenkins instance on the web server:
+To build the web server with a Jenkins instance in it:

 ``cd web-server-jenkins``